pikvm/pikvm/pages/Community_FAQ.md

 [Back to the Top](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#Index)

 ### Can you switch from USB to CSI or from CSI to USB?
-- Officially, no. You would be advsed to make 2 seperate SD cards and swap them when needed.
+- Officially, no. You would be advised to make 2 seperate SD cards and swap them when needed.
 Unofficially yes and totally NOT supported.
 Please DM @srepac on discord for the script and directions.

 [Back to the Top](https://github.com/pikvm/pikvm/blob/master/pages/Community_FAQ.md#Index)